Igor Yasulovich: Biography

 Yasulovich was born in the village of Reinsfeld (now Zalesye) in Koshkinsky District of Kuybyshev Oblast.
 In 1962 he graduated from the cast, and then, in 1974, Directing Department Gerasimov Institute of Cinematography.

 From 1962 he became an actor of experimental theater-studio pantomime, in 1964-1994 — Theatre studio of film actor, 1994 — Moscow Youth Theater.

-He has played over 170 roles in cinema, his debut appearance being in En Route (1961), albeit uncredited.
+Yasulovich played over 170 roles in cinema, his debut appearance being in En Route (1961), albeit uncredited.

+Igor Yasulovich died from kidney disease on 19 August 2023, at the age of 81.